kodecocodes/swift-algorithm-club/Genetic/README.markdown

 ## What is it?

 A genetic algorithm (GA) is process inspired by natural selection to find high quality solutions.
 Most commonly used for optimization.
-GAs rely on the bio-inspired processes of natural selection, more specifically the process of selection (fitness), mutation and crossover.
-To understand more, let's walk through these process in terms of biology:
+GAs rely on the bio-inspired processes of natural selection, more specifically the process of selection (fitness), crossover and mutation.
+To understand more, let's walk through these processes in terms of biology:

 ### Selection
 >**Selection**, in biology, the preferential survival and reproduction or preferential elimination of individuals with certain genotypes (genetic compositions), by means of natural or artificial controlling factors.
 [Britannica](britannica)

 In other words, survival of the fittest.
-Organism that survive in their environment tend to reproduce more.
-With GAs we generate a fitness model that will rank offspring and give them a better chance for reproduction.
+Organisms that survive in their environment tend to reproduce more.
+With GAs we generate a fitness model that will rank individuals and give them a better chance for reproduction.

+### Crossover
+>**Chromosomal crossover** (or crossing over) is the exchange of genetic material between homologous chromosomes that results in recombinant chromosomes during sexual reproduction [Wikipedia](https://en.wikipedia.org/wiki/Chromosomal_crossover)

+Simply reproduction.
+A generation will be a mixed representation of the previous generation, with offspring taking DNA from both parents.
+GAs do this by randomly, but weightily, mating offspring to create new generations.

 ### Mutation
 >**Mutation**, an alteration in the genetic material (the genome) of a cell of a living organism or of a virus that is more or less permanent and that can be transmitted to the cell’s or the virus’s descendants.
 [Britannica](https://www.britannica.com/science/mutation-genetics)

 The randomization that allows for organisms to change over time.
-In GAs we build a randomization process that will mutate offspring in a populate in order to randomly introduce fitness variance.
+In GAs we build a randomization process that will mutate offspring in a population in order to introduce fitness variance.

-### Crossover
->**Chromosomal crossover** (or crossing over) is the exchange of genetic material between homologous chromosomes that results in recombinant chromosomes during sexual reproduction [Wikipedia](https://en.wikipedia.org/wiki/Chromosomal_crossover)

-Simply reproduction.
-A generation will a mixed representation of the previous generation, with offspring taking data (DNA) from both parents.
-GAs do this by randomly, but weightily, mating offspring to create new generations.

 ### Resources:
 * [Genetic Algorithms in Search Optimization, and Machine Learning](https://www.amazon.com/Genetic-Algorithms-Optimization-Machine-Learning/dp/0201157675/ref=sr_1_sc_1?ie=UTF8&qid=1520628364&sr=8-1-spell&keywords=Genetic+Algortithms+in+search)
 * [Wikipedia](https://en.wikipedia.org/wiki/Genetic_algorithm)
 * [My Original Gist](https://gist.github.com/blainerothrock/efda6e12fe10792c99c990f8ff3daeba)

 ## The Code

 ### Problem
-For this quick and dirty example, we are going to obtain a optimize string using a simple genetic algorithm.
+For this quick and dirty example, we are going to produce an optimized string using a simple genetic algorithm.
 More specifically we are trying to take a randomly generated origin string of a fixed length and evolve it into the most optimized string of our choosing.

-We will be creating a bio-inspired world where the absolute existence is string `Hello, World!`.
-Nothing in this universe is better and it's our goal to get as close to it as possible.
+We will be creating a bio-inspired world where the absolute existence is the string `Hello, World!`.
+Nothing in this universe is better and it's our goal to get as close to it as possible to ensure survival.

 ### Define the Universe